 Stuffed flatbreads are very popular in northern India, rather they are popular mostly in northern India.
 You will find a huge variety of paratha that are mostly filled with deliciously spiced potatoes, lentils, radish, carrots, paneer, onions, sattu, peas, cauliflower and there are even sweet ones.
 As the food scene picked up, people have been experimenting and making all kinds, such as parathas stuffed with beetroot, broccoli, sweet potatoes, bottle gourd, etc. For non-vegetarians the most popular ones are the egg paratha and also the keema paratha.

 Although my mother never used to make matar / green pea parathas, my mother-in-law makes them often during winters.
 I guess green peas are a popular ingredient in Bihar (and also UP) where apart from matar aloo, they make Matar Chutney, matar ka halwa and also matar ki dal which is popular as matar ka nimona in UP.
-There might be more too but these are the popular ones that I know of.
+Then there is a unique breakfast / snack dish called Chiwra Matar which is again, a very U.P. and Bihar centric dish.
+There might be more but these are the popular ones that I know of.

 Green peas can be quite bland on their own and they need the help of spices to add a punch to their taste.
 Also they can heavy on the tummy so you need to add spices such as asafoetida, fennel seeds and carom seeds to help aid in digestion.
 And to amp up the taste, you need to use ginger garlic paste (or ginger paste if you are averse to using garlic) along with garam masala and red chili powder.
 The red chili powder along with green chillies adds the much required heat while the amchur powder and chaat masala give it a tangy touch.
 Fresh coriander / cilantro adds to taste and provide the freshness to the filling.
 The besan helps control the moisture in green peas besides adding just a wee bit nutty taste.
 Therefore, my advice would be to not skip using any ingredient provided in the list.